Home

 You can find links to the patent offices in various countries on our Intellectual Property Resources page.

-A patent application needs to make your invention and claims very clear to be considered for a patent.
 Review existing patents to give you an indication of what is required, and to decide whether you need professional help.

-You can prepare your own documentation, and - although generally the complete specification must be signed by a patent lawyer or agent - even do the filing yourself.
-It will save you quite a bit in legal fees.
 However, in the long run the money spent consulting with a patent attorney to prepare your patent application is well worth it.
 The best thing to do is check with the lawyer on his charges for preparing and filing the relevant documentation.
-The choice is yours.